Adewale1010/all-low_level_programming/0x00-hello_world/README.md

-5-printf.c is a C program that prints exactly with proper grammar, but the outcome is a piece of art, 6-size.c is a C program that prints the size of various types on the computer it is compiled and run on 101-intel generates the assembly code(intel syntax) of a C file and save it in an output file
+5-printf.c is a C program that prints exactly with proper grammar, but the outcome is a piece of art, 6-size.c is a C program that prints the size of various types on the computer it is compiled and run on 101-intel generates the assembly code(intel syntax) of a C file and save it in an output file 101-quote.c is a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19